Anthropology - Bachelor of Arts

 This course provides a comprehensive overview of the key theoretical approaches and research in economic anthropology.
 Employing a cross-cultural, comparative perspective, this course investigates anthropologists' studies of exchange behaviour as social, political and economic phenomena.
 The course is designed not only to broaden understanding of exchange in other societies, but to provide the comparative data necessary to evaluate our own forms of exchange and measures of economic well-being.
 Particular emphasis is placed upon a critical examination of the typologies created and employed by economic anthropologists.

-Prerequisites: Minimum grade of C- in ANTH 207.
+Prerequisites: A minimum grade of C- in ANTH 207.

 ANTH 332